goplusjs/play/README.md

-# goplus-play
+# xgo-play
-Playground of the Go+ language
+Playground of the XGo language

 Build for Go1.23 wasm.
 ```